 Outline the pertinent regulations and standards governing environmental quality, safety and health, protection of sensitive areas, protection of endangered species, siting and land use control at the national and local levels.
-The examination of the legislation should include at minimum, legislation such as the NRCA Act, legislation and policy from the Ministry of Health, the Town and Country Planning Act and the appropriate international convention/protocol/treaty where applicable.
+The examination of the legislation should include at minimum, legislation such as The NRCA Act, The Housing Act, The Road Traffic Act, The Town and Country Planning Act, Building Codes and Standards, Development Orders and Plans and the appropriate international convention/protocol/treaty where applicable.